Angina Pectoris Overview

 Core-periphery dynamics exist at international, regional, and city levels.
 In China, coastal areas are core, inland areas are periphery.
 In India, Kerala and Goa are core regions.
 In Marseille, the south (port, international tourism) is core, while the north is periphery.
 The theory is criticised for not adequately accounting for the semi-periphery.

 This theory expands on core-periphery by adding the semi-periphery (MICs).
 The semi-periphery acts as a periphery to the core and a core to the periphery.
+This model explains how countries can evolve from periphery to core through the semi-periphery stage.

 Suggests economies transition linearly: agricultural industrialisation post-industrial.